almostearthling/whenever/README.md

 These conditions are associated to _events_ for verification, no other criteria can be specified.

-For this type of condition the actual test can be performed at a random time within the tick interval.
+For this type of conditions the actual test can be performed at a random time within the tick interval.

 ### Events